timothymureithi/African-Currency-Exchange/README.md

 - [African Currency Converter](https://timothymureithi.github.io/African-Currency-Exchange/)

 **Future Implementation**
-- Turn this practice into a react native application with more features such as Forex Market analysis and Binary Optioons Trading Signals.
+- Try and work more on making my applications mobile responsive.
+In addition, turn this practice into a react native application with more features such as Forex Market analysis and Binary Optioons Trading Signals.

 **Developer**